techidaily/site-facebook-video-share/source/_posts/solving-the-mystery-why-your-final-usb-gadget-isnt-working-on-windows.md

 ![](https://images.drivereasy.com/wp-content/uploads/2017/12/img_5a37895fbce37.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/YwOwUI47FuU?si=NK7IEELjx7_SJSl2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  3.1.3) When the uninstall finishes, restart your computer.
 Then repeat the same procedure with the rest of the USB controllers marked by yellow exclamation marks or question marks one by one.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/S3Th6oa_isA?si=TTQ013BB9beUM4x6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3.2) If you don’t see any drivers marked by yellow exclamation mark or question mark